 The following spreadsheet contains a list of members of staff, split into teams.
 We can use this data to create a drop-down list that contains just the staff members for a selected team, and automatically updates when a different team name is selected.

-We start by creating a range of cells (cells E1 - E6 in the example below), that display the team members for any team name that is typed into cell G2.
+We start by creating a range of cells (cells E1-E6 in this example), that display the team members for any team name that is typed into cell G2.
 The steps to do this are:

 These formulas are displayed in the spreadsheet below:

-Note that, in the above example spreadsheet, the formula "=$G$2" in cell E1 reflects team name that is entered in cell G2, and the formulas in cells E2 - E6 use the Hlookup and Row functions to look up the team members.
+Note that, in the above example spreadsheet, the formula "=$G$2" in cell E1 reflects team name that is entered in cell G2, and the formulas in cells E2 - E6 use the Hlookup and Row functions to look up the members of this team.

-In Step 1 above, we created a range of cells (cells E2 - E6 in the example spreadsheet) that vary according to the team name that is typed into cell G2.
-We will now use the names in cells E2 - E6, to create a drop down list, which will automatically update every time the value of cell G2 is changed.
+In Step 1 above, we created a range of cells (cells E2-E6) that vary according to the team name that is typed into cell G2.
+We will now use the names in cells E2-E6 to create a drop down list that will automatically update every time the value of cell G2 is changed.
 We will put this drop-down list into cell G4 of the spreadsheet.